40 Best Organic Face Washes & Cleansers of 2021

 While organic face washes may be better for your skin’s overall health, organic products are not created equal.
-Many cleansers sold today are filled with cheap preservatives, potentially toxic chemicals, and harsh soaps that can actually irritate your skin and exacerbate existing issues.
+Many cleansers sold today are filled with cheap preservatives and harsh soaps that can actually irritate your skin and exacerbate existing issues.
 Some cleansers that are branded as “organic” may actually contain cheap fillers and very little organic material.
 Others make wild claims about their results—all while overcharging for common and inexpensive organic ingredients.
 We tirelessly researched hundreds of organic brands, their claims, ingredients and their products to create this list of over 40 (actually) organic face washes.
-At the very minimum, the organic cleaners on this list will not include any toxic chemicals from the “dirty dozen” like Sulfates, Parabens, Phthalates, Petrochemicals + Mineral Oils, Synthetic Fragrances + Dyes, PEG compounds, and Ethoxylated Ingredients.
+At the very minimum, the organic cleaners on this list will not include any ingredients from the “dirty dozen” like Sulfates, Parabens, Phthalates, Petrochemicals + Mineral Oils, Synthetic Fragrances + Dyes, PEG compounds, and Ethoxylated Ingredients.
 Additionally, all organic cleansers on this list are made with high-quality organic + natural ingredients, contain no harsh soaps, and have a track record of satisfied customer reviews from across the web.
 These are truly some of the best of the best organic face washes we could find—Enjoy!

 which organic cleanser is best for your skin type?

 There are many different kind of organic face washes on the market–each crafted for a specific skin condition.
 There are gel cleansers, cream cleansers, clay cleansers, foaming cleansers, non-foaming cleansers, oil cleansers, micellar cleansers, and bar cleansers (just to name a few!).
 With so much to choose from, here’s a quick and handy guide to selecting the best organic face wash for your skin type.

 Generally speaking, the best organic cleansers for dry skin are non-foaming cleansers.
 Non-foaming cleansers do not contain soaps which may strip your skin of its natural oils.
 Instead, they are packed with moisturizing ingredients and emollients that leave your skin very hydrated.
 Look for organic cleansers that contain hydrating oils (like coconut, sunflower, argan), honey, hyaluronic acid, exfoliants (to help clear way flakey/dead skin), and aloe vera.